-Aspire is optimal for any type of transactions and greatly benefits from the security of the main chain.
+Aspire is optimal for mainly higher value transactions and greatly benefits from the security of the main chain.
 However, if sidechains are ever released, there is no reason that they couldn’t be made to work with Aspire.
-By it's base design, it can work with just about any blockchain out there, including sidechains.
+This is the beauty of Aspire’s embedded consensus technology – it can work with just about any blockchain out there, including sidechain designs.

 What kind of addresses does Aspire use?

 What is ASP?